-The ever present burden of the Internet's ADHD driven deadlines looming, one can't help but feel compelled to cut corners.
-Corner number one being "editing" or "shutting the hell up a little more".
-How can anyone cope under all that pressure other than to give in to short cuts, negating quality right?
+The Internet's ADHD driven deadlines can seem like hammer ready to drop.
+It's not surprising that one feels compelled to cut corners.
+The first corner being "editing" or "shutting the hell up a little more".
+How can anyone cope under all that pressure?
+Other than to give in to shortcuts, negating quality, right?

 This guy is worth watching to.
 So, watch!

-Slang isn't readily understood by everyone.
-Sometimes, it's true nature and meaning is misinterpreted and misunderstood.
+Slang isn't readily understood by everyone either.
+Sometimes, the true nature and meaning of the slang words are misinterpreted and misunderstood by the audience.
 In cases were slang is specific to a region or neighborhood, even more so.
-The fact of the matter is, slang, if used in great quantity is seen as misspelled words and backward phrasing.
+The fact of the matter is, slang, if used in great quantity is seen as a poor writer's misspelled words, poorly translated ideas and gibberish phrasing.

-The best way to find out if slang is putting your writing off it's mark is to read it out loud.
-Even if you're muttering it to yourself, the words should flow naturally.
-That is to say, that anyone listening to you speak would understand it plainly and not need an interpreter.
+A quick way to find out if slang is putting your writing off is, again, to read your piece out loud.
+Even if you mutter it to yourself, the words should flow naturally.
+That is to say, that anyone listening to you speak would understand it plainly and not need an interpreter or involved explanation.

 Losing your audience

-For every audience building technique available, up to and including hostage taking, there are a hundred more...that alienate and lose the audience.
+For every audience building technique (up to and including hostage taking) there are a hundred more...lose the audience.
 I should know...I've done them all.

-Rambling, inconsistent writing, poor subject matter and wording are all documented ways to send readers to other, funnier writers.
-It's safe to say that without those things, reality t.v. might not exist, due to poor quality material as well.
+Rambling, inconsistent writing, poor subject matter and wording are all documented ways to send readers scrambling other, funnier writers.
+It's safe to say that without those things, reality t.v. might not exist.
 It's a cruel world.

-The audience response can make or break the building of a fan base.
 A fan base being the chief propagator of a comedy writer's (internet or otherwise) ambition for money, fame, power and glory.
-The audience and it's members can be the key to acceptance into higher realms of the internet comedy writing echelon as well (should there be one).
-There have been many occasions were a comedy writer has gotten paid gigs and built careers based on word of mouth from his or her own fan base.
+The audience can be the key to acceptance into the upper echelons of the internet comedy writing (should there be one).
+There have been many occasions were a writer has gotten paid gigs and built careers based on word of mouth from his or her own fan base.
+It can be done.

-The best way to build an internet readership is with consistent, concise, funny, well written comedy.
+Building internet readership is a chore, no doubt, but with consistent, concise, funny, well written comedy, it is achievable.